spdx/spdx-3-model/model/Core/Properties/import.md

 ## Description

-Import provides an ExternalMap of Element identifiers that are used within a document but defined external to that document.
+Import provides an ExternalMap of an Element identifier that is used within a document but defined external to that document.

 ## Metadata